kal-strom/forum-dad/README.md

 # Purpose
-This project is an all-encompassing fullstack web project that will allow me to learn how to build a website without relying on a framework.
+This project is an all-encompassing fullstack web project that will allow me to learn how to build a website.
 Users will be able to:
 - Register and log in
 - Create and view discussion threads
 - Post comments on threads